 In the summer of 2017, a march by organised by the locals in Venice protesting against the huge number of tourists visiting the city.
 The people who call the city home have dwindled from 175000 after the World War II to only 50000 now.
 Now compare this to the number of visitors visiting Venice each year – 28 million, which makes it an average of more than 75000 tourists every day, more than the number of locals.

 Photographing Venice Responsibly

 The popularity of the city makes it a ‘must visit’ on every traveller’s agenda, and so was it on mine.
-For a photographer, a crowded tourist city, especially one that is doused in history, art, architecture and a breathtaking view at every nook and corner can turn out to be a thorough disappointment.
+For a photographer, an over-crowded city, especially one that is doused in history, art, architecture and a breathtaking view at every nook and corner can turn out to be a thorough disappointment.

 Hence, when I wanted to visit Venice, I wanted to do it in a way that is responsible to the ecosystem that supports a city like Venice, while at the same time allowing me to get the kind of photographs I wanted to get.
 My plan was simple.
 I had to cover the city at a time when the crowds were the least, and when I would not add to the problems or annoyances the locals are facing.

-The art of photographing the very essence of a city lies in capturing the locations just as they have been for ages, and without the hustle bustle of tourists and all the mess that comes along with it.
+The art of travel photographing (for me) lies in capturing destinations just as they have been for ages, and without the hustle bustle of tourists and all the mess that comes along with it.
 While I was always aware of the fact that I myself was a tourist photographing the city, I still did it in a way that I felt responsible by following the below 5 steps :-

 1. Visit During Off Season